peterihimire/backend-task-js/README.md

 > You can check out the full license [here](https://github.com/IgorAntun/node-chat/blob/master/LICENSE)

 This project is licensed under the terms of the **MIT** license.

+## Postman Documentation
+Click this [link](https://documenter.getpostman.com/view/12340633/2s9Y5VSiGa) for the postman documentation of this test.